awmartin/dotfiles/README.md

 # dotfiles

-Configuration files for Mac OS X Lion and Ubuntu.
+Configuration files for macOS and Linux.

-## Dependencies
+# Installing

-These config files are designed for zshell by default.
+Contains config files intended to work with zshell and bash.